rcoh/rcoh-dot-me-v2/content/posts/linear-time-median-finding.md

 P.S: In 2017 a [new paper](http://erdani.com/research/sea2017.pdf) came out that actually makes the median-of-medians approach competitive with other selection algorithms.
 Thanks to the paper's author, Andrei Alexandrescu for bringing it to my attention!

 Thanks to Leah Alpert for reading drafts of this post.
 Reddit users `axjv` and `linkazoid` pointed out that `9` mysteriously disappeared in my example which has since been fixed.
+Another astute reader pointed out several errors which have since been resolved:

+- The recurrence relation was `\(7T(n/10)\)` but should have been `\(T(7n/10))\)`
+- The master theorem is actually inapplicable in this case
+- I incorrectly referred to the top right, instead of top left quadrant in my arguments

 ***
 {{% subscribe %}}

 [^2]: This could be an interesting application of radix sort if you were attempting to find the median in a list of integers, all less than 2^32.
 [^3]: Python actually uses Timsort, an impressive combination of theoretical bounds and practical performance.
 [Notes on Python Lists](/posts/notes-on-cpython-list-internals/)
+[^induction]: See the final page of [a lecture by Ron Rivest on the subject](http://stellar.mit.edu/S/course/6/sp12/6.046/courseMaterial/topics/topic2/lectureNotes/L01/L01.pdf)